migflow-project/Stream/README.md

 This library aims at providing a parallel implementation for all building blocks of the Particle Finite Element Method pipeline :

-- Mesh computation
+- Mesh computation and adaptation
 - Free-surface detection
-- Mesh adaptation
 - Assembly of the linear system of equations
 - Solution of the system